fbpx

 Much below 5 cm of vertical oscillation while running can also be problematic.

-Moreover, a low VO running is usually a sign that your ground contact time is much higher, which again means that your feet are in contact with the ground for a longer period of time before pushing off.
+Moreover, a low VO is usually a sign that your ground contact time is much higher, which again means that your feet are in contact with the ground for a longer period of time before pushing off.

 Depending on your foot biomechanics, extended ground contact time can also potentially increase the risk of certain injuries, such as plantar fasciitis, because the small intrinsic muscles of the foot, as well as the plantar fascia, have to spend more time under tension supporting the arch of the foot under your weight.